Garlic Uses For Health And Cooking

 Garlic Syrup

-Here is an easy to make garlic syrup which is great to use for colds, coughing and the flu.
+Here is an easy-to-make garlic syrup that is great to use for colds, coughing, and the flu.

 • Slice up a pound of garlic cloves into small chunks